Don't Stop (5 Seconds of Summer song)

-"Don't Stop" is a song by Australian pop rock band 5 Seconds of Summer, taken from their self-titled debut album, 5 Seconds of Summer (2014).
-The song was released on 16 June 2014 through Capitol Records and Hi or Hey Records as the album's second single.
+"Don't Stop" is a song by Australian pop rock band 5 Seconds of Summer, taken from their debut album, 5 Seconds of Summer (2014).
+The song was released on 9 May 2014 through Capitol Records and Hi or Hey Records as the album's second single.

 Critical reception

 Amy Davidson of Digital Spy gave the song 4/5 stars, stating "Blink-182 may have released their first song long before any of the Aussie four-piece were even born, but that hasn't deterred 5SOS from being the band's loyal understudies.
 'Don't Stop' sees them jolting new life into an otherwise flagging pop punk genre, charging ahead as leaders of the revival."
 It is also described as a power pop track.